 There are severe consequences for an employer who takes a negative employment action against a “whistleblower” or an employee who has “blown the whistle.”
 A whistleblower is an employee who reprts an employer’s suspected violations of law.
 California labor laws and workplace safety provisions protect vulnerable workers from exploitative or dangerous conditions, and therefore encourage employees to speak up when their employer is violating the law.
 These laws may also protect someone from retaliation for reporting bad conduct.
 If you qualify as a whistleblower under the law, you may be entitled to a monetary award and will be protected from retaliation by your employer.
 Whether or not you qualify, the level of protection you receive depends on what you are reporting and how you report it.
 There are certain skills necessary to prove a whistleblowing case, and our attorneys’ experience and knowledge will have a direct impact on the value of your case.

-Examples of retaliation against an employee who made a complaint of their employee’s illegal conduct may include:
+Examples of retaliation against an employee who made a complaint of their employer’s illegal conduct may include:

 - Counseling the employee after the employee has filed a complaint, either with the employer’s Human Resources or with a government agency, such as the Office of Safety and Health Administration (OSHA)